jmvanlit/jmvanlit.github.io/content/_index.md

       text: |-
         I am a PhD candidate and lecturer at Radboud University.
 I am currently finishing my PhD dissertation on the defence of democracy against incumbent-led autocratization, under the supervision of Prof. dr. Carolien van Ham and dr. Maurits Meijers.
 I have been a Visiting Research at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
 In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focussing mainly on methods.

-        Before starting my PhD, I studied International Relations (BSc.), African Studies (BA., *cum laude*), and Political Science and Public Administration (MSc. res., *cum laude*) at Leiden University, with internships at the European Asylum Support Office, the International Institute of Social History, and the Netherlands National Commission for UNESCO.
+        Before starting my PhD, I worked as a Junior lecturer for the bachelor and pre-master PubliC Administration at Leiden University, where I received my University Teaching Qualification.
+I studied International Relations (BSc.), African Studies (BA., *cum laude*), and Political Science and Public Administration (MSc. res., *cum laude*) at Leiden University, with internships at the European Asylum Support Office, the International Institute of Social History, and the Netherlands National Commission for UNESCO.

         Outside of workinghours (and occassionally during) I play cello, enjoy reading novels (with a preference for over-the-top and completely-predictable spy-novels), and running through the woods (training for marathons).
     design: